bsugitayasa/spring-cache/README.md

 ### Build with your IDE ###

-1. Buat Enity misal Product
+1. Buat Entity misal Product

     ```
     @SuppressWarnings("serial")